Lyon-Ynov-Campus/YTrack/subjects/hangman/hangman-classic/stickman/README.md

 ### Objectives

-You must follow the same [principles]() as the first subject.
+You must follow the same [principles](https://github.com/Lyon-Ynov-Campus/YTrack/tree/master/subjects/hangman/hangman-classic) as the first subject.

-In hangman-stickman you must draw in the terminal the number of attemps left, represented by a stickman The final result should look like the following :
+In hangman-stickman you must draw in the terminal the number of attempts left, represented by a stickman Each time you suggest a wrong letter or a wrong word, the stickman grows, until the scheme is done, and the man completely hanging.

+The final result should look like the following :

 ```